 While the hardware required can be costly, returns can take several months to roll in — which puts ordinary Internet users off.
-Nevertheless, these hurdles haven’t stopped millions of people around the world mining cryptocoins such as Bitcoin, Litecoin and Feathercoin.
+Nevertheless, these hurdles haven’t stopped millions of people around the world from mining crypto coins such as Bitcoin, Ethereum, Dogecoin, Litecoin, etc.

 Take Litecoin, for instance.
 Someone willing to devote some serious processing power to mining this popular digital currency can expect to earn anything between 25 Cents and 10 Dollars per day.
 For users willing to dedicate their hardware to the process of mining, there is some money to be made — particularly if those users are willing to hold onto their coins for a number of years.

 Is There Any Serious Money to Be Made from Mining Cryptocurrency?